dakshkashyap/Simple-Chef/README.md

 6. Add Recipe Page:
 Form for logged-in users to submit new recipes.

-7. User Profile Page:
-Displays user's profile information, favorite recipes, and account management options.

 ### Mockups

 Create mockups using Figma or hand-drawn sketches to visualize the layout and design of each page.

 ### Data

-- **Users**: id, username, password (hashed), email, profile information
+- **Users**: id, name, username, password (hashed), email
-- **Recipes**: id, title, ingredients (array), instructions, image URL, author (user id)
+- **Recipes**: id, title, ingredients, instructions, image URL
-- **Reviews**: id, recipe id, user id, rating, comment

 ### Endpoints

 - Auth:
   - POST /signup: Create a new user account
-  - POST /login: Authenticate user and return a JWT
+  - POST /login: Authenticate the user and return a JWT

 - Recipes:
-  - GET /recipes?ingredients=ing1,ing2,ing3: Search for recipes
+  - GET /recipes Get a list of all recipes
   - GET /recipes/:id: Get details of a specific recipe
+  - GET /recipes/category/:category: Get recipes by category
   - POST /recipes: Add a new recipe (authenticated)
+  - PUT /recipes/:id:  Edit a recipe
   - DELETE /recipes/:id: Delete a recipe (authenticated)

 - Users:
-  - GET /users/:id: Get user profile
+  - GET /users: Get all users

-  - PUT /users/:id: Update user profile (authenticated)
-  - DELETE /users/:id: Delete user account (authenticated)
+- Search:
+  - POST /search: Search recipes by ingredients

 ### Auth
 - Implement user authentication using JWT.